awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/hierarchy.md

 - `"branch-key-not-in-table"`
   - Any branch key ID not in the keystore table
 - `"branch-key-no-version"`
-  - Any branch key without a version
+  - A Version of a branch key which does not exist
 - `"invalid-branch-key"`
   - Any illegally mutated invalid branch key